au-ts/lionsos_docs/content/_index.md

 [Status & Roadmap](/docs/status_and_roadmap).
 {{< /hint >}}

-LionsOS is an operating system based on the seL4 microkernel with the goal of making the achievements of seL4 accessible.
+LionsOS is an operating system based on the [seL4 microkernel](https://sel4.systems) with the goal of making the achievements of seL4 accessible.
 That is, to provide performance, security, and reliability.

+LionsOS is developed by the [Trustworthy Systems](https://trustworthy.systems) research group at [UNSW Sydney](https://unsw.edu.au) in Australia.

 <!-- TODO: add architecture picture -->
 <img src="/lionsos_arch.svg" alt="Architecture of a LionsOS-based system" />